tsuru/tsuru/docs/contributing/coding-style.rst

 Create<Something>
 -----------------

-it's a `function` that's save an instance of <Something>
+it's a `function` that saves an instance of <Something>
 in the database.
-Should receives an instance of <Something>.
+Should receive an instance of <Something>.

 ::